A checklist for head teachers

 This checklist is designed to be printed out and pinned up in your office, in the office of your business manager and in the school kitchen.

+[/one-second] [one-second-last] We have categorised the actions based on the things we have observed that all schools do well: 1.
+They concentrate on the things children care about: good food, attractive environment, social life, price, and brand.
 2. They adopt what is often called a “whole-school approach”.
 This is a simple idea, but an important one.
 It means treating the dining room as an integral part of the school, where children and teachers eat; lunch as part of the school day; the cooks as important staff members; and food as a vital element of school life.
+3. They have a head teacher who leads the change. [/one-second-last]

 1. Give children what they care about